 (c) A description of the district’s plan to ensure that capacity exists in both human and fiscal resources to implement the changes needed in the district to ensure a successful implementation of the district’s innovation plan.

-(d) A description of the district’s attendance policy for non-traditional settings and the district’s plan to ensure that all students meet those attendance requirements.
+(d) A description of the district’s attendance policy for non-traditional settings and the district’s plan to ensure that all students meet attendance requirements.

 (e) A plan for developing alternate assessment options and measuring student performance outcomes in non-traditional settings including extended learning opportunities, apprenticeships, private instruction, work-study, study in a foreign country, awarding of competency-based credit, community service, independent study and on-line learning opportunities.